gregongie/gregongie.github.io/README.md

 # gregongie.github.io
-Personal web site of Greg Ongie, PhD Candidate in Applied Mathematics at University of Iowa.
+Personal web site of Greg Ongie, Postdoctoral Researcher at University of Chicago